cfbolz/pypy-15-blog/blogpost.rst

 So, what else did we do in the Eurostars project, apart from adding traditional compiler optimizations to the tracing JIT and setting up CI infrastructure?
-Another strand of work, that went on sort of concurrently to the JIT generator improvements were deep rewrites in the Python runtime, and the Python data structures.
+Another strand of work, that went on sort of concurrently to the JIT generator improvements, were deep rewrites in the Python runtime, and the Python data structures.
 I am going to write about two exemplary ones here.

 The first such rewrite is fairly standard.
 Python instances are similar to